john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 layout: post
 title: "Intermediate Git Topics"
 tags: [Software, Git]
-summary: An Introduction to Branch Merging, Conflicts, Rebasing, and Submodules
+summary: An Introduction to Merging, Conflicts, Rebasing, and Submodules
 ---
 {% include JB/setup %}

-[Last time](https://antineutrino.net/2022/03/30/introduction-to-git) we discussed the basics of Git how git records the history of changes to a codebase using commits, and we learned about different "branches" of a Git repo.
-But that's all just ground work for a basic understanding of what git is and how to use it.
+[Last time](https://antineutrino.net/2022/03/30/introduction-to-git) we discussed the basics of how Git records the history of changes to a codebase using commits, and we learned about different "branches" of a Git repo.
+In order to understand this lecture, you're going to need a solid grasp of those topics.

 > How do people actually _use_ git in the real world?

-While you _can_ use git by yourself to track a project (as I have many times), the real power and complexity of using Git is learning the workflows necessary for multiple people to work on the same repository.
+While you _can_ use Git by yourself to track a project (as I have done many times), the real power and complexity of using Git is learning the workflows necessary for multiple people to work on the same repository.

-The example workflow I will outline here is:
+While the intermediate topics below will be generally useful to everyone who uses Git, I am going to talk about most of them through the lens of a really common Git team workflow:

 * Your team has a repository on GitHub (or similar).
 * You repo has a `main` branch.
 * Everyone works in a feature branch when they are coding.
 * Feature branches get merged into the `main` branch when they are ready.

-This is a solid, dependable workflow for you to pull from.
-This is also a great jumping off point for understanding git team workflows.

-And we'll throw in some more intermediate git topics like `git rebase` and git submodules.
+We'll also cover some more intermediate Git topics like `git rebase` and `submodules`.

 # git merge

-Let's say you are working on some code and need to add a feature.
-Your first step is to create a feature branch to work on:
+Let's say you are working a new feature for your teams codebase.
+Your first step is to create a feature branch to work in:

 ```bash
 # make sure your 'main' branch is up-to-date